jtgsystems/Custom-Modes-Roo-Code/README.md

-# ULTRON Custom Modes Collection 2025 🚀
+# Custom Modes Collection 2025 🚀

-Welcome to the **ULTRON Custom Modes Collection**! 🎉 This is the premier collection of 20+ elite professional modes for Claude Code, each designed with deep domain expertise, advanced frameworks, and production-ready solutions for 2025's most demanding challenges.
+Welcome to the **Custom Modes Collection**! 🎉 This is a collection of 20+ professional modes for Claude Code, each designed with deep domain expertise, advanced frameworks, and production-ready solutions for 2025's most demanding challenges.

 ## 🌟 Overview